maduhu/Documentation/DFSP/Pending Transactions Api/README.md

 * **<a href="http://ec2-35-163-249-3.us-west-2.compute.amazonaws.com:8010/documentation?tags=getClient" target="_blank">Try it out here</a>**

 ## IV.
-Create invoice  ##
+Create Invoice  ##

-The invoice will be created in the merchant's DFSP.
-It will be associated with an account.
-Currency information will be taken from the merchant's account.
-After the invoice is created in the merchant's DFSP a notification with the invoice reference will be send to the default client DFSP.
-The invoice reference in the client DFSP will not be associated with any clients account thus the client can choose an account from which they are going to pay the invoice.
+This API will create an invoice in the merchant's DFSP and will send notification to the client's DFSP.
+The invoice is created into the merchant's DFSP associated with a merchant's account.
+Thus then the invoice is paid the money will go into the associated account.
+The client's DFSP upon receiving the invoice notification can send it to the third party application via SMS, Google Notification service, etc. It is recommended that the invoice reference in the client's DFSP will not be associated with any clients account thus the client can choose an account from which he is going to pay the invoice.

-### Api description
+### API Description
 ----